Hard Rubbish Collection

 Other options for getting rid of those unwanted items

-If you’re items are in reasonable condition, you could consider…
+If your items are in reasonable condition, you could consider…

 - A Garage Sale